 Lippincott, Inc. was founded by Donald Lippincott in 1966.
-The key concept and sole focus of the firm was to create an artist-friendly environment where sculptors could have their large-scale works fabricated in a manner that was sensitive to their specific needs and methods while bringing to bear the full range of professional manufacturing c apability required.
+The key concept and sole focus of the firm was to create an artist-friendly environment where sculptors could have their large-scale works fabricated in a manner that was sensitive to their specific needs and methods while bringing to bear the full range of professional manufacturing capability required.
 It was the first, and for more than a decade, the only company to be performing this role exclusively.
-For the first 4 years Lippincott worked out of a simple 8,000 square foot wood-framed hangar in North Haven, CT.
+For the first four years Lippincott worked out of an 8,000 square foot wood-framed hangar in North Haven, CT.
 Then in 1970 a new building was erected on the same site, increasing the interior workspace to 22,000 square feet.
-With 25-foot ceilings, overhead cranes, state of the art lighting and giant bay doors, this was indeed the ideal manufacturing space: an artist’s studio writ large.
+With 25-foot ceilings, overhead cranes, state of the art lighting, and giant bay doors, this was indeed the ideal manufacturing space: an artist’s studio writ large.

-Prior to the inception of Lippincott, Inc., if artists wanted to create works larger than their studios or metalworking capabilities allowed, they had to work with industrial fabricators.
-The problem inherent in going that route is that production-oriented shops are typically set up to manufacture a specific product in an established fashion, not to work with artists in accordance with what is often a complex, typically non-linear, process of creating art.
-Concerns about slowing production, unknown costs, and issues relating to the engineering of artistic designs also discouraged many industrial companies from taking on sculptural projects.
-Lippincott, Inc. was able to address these challenges and put the tools, and importantly the vocabulary, of industrial fabrication at the disposal of artists in a very direct and personal way.
+Prior to the inception of Lippincott, Inc., artists who wanted to create sculpture larger than their studios or metalworking capabilities permitted, had to work with industrial fabricators – job shops that typically took in a variety of projects, worked to commercial standards, and aimed for fast turnover.
+While these firms had the capability to produce artwork, their management styles and sensitivity to artist’s concerns often posed challenges.
+Lippincott was able to address these challenges and put the tools, and importantly the vocabulary, of industrial fabrication at the disposal of artists in a very direct and personal way.